rackerlabs/technical-blog/content/blog/2022/2022-01-19-initializing-replication-for-large-database/index.md

 #### Step 3: In our case, we are using a database backup file instead of a snapshot so we will leave them blank and click on next, as shown in the following snapshot.

-You can increase the acceleration of new features and products to market by using GitOps practices, processes, and tools.
-This enables engineering teams to automate deployments, enabling faster release rates to help gain quick customer feedback and improve customer satisfaction.

 <img src=Picture4.png title="" alt="">